Starting Loop: Build

 • It is not uncommon for your Loop ISF (Insulin Sensitivity Factor) to be higher than the CF (Correction Factor) that you used previously

 • Commit to checking into either FaceBook or Zulipchat at least weekly to look for safety-related warnings.
-If you are not going to check in weekly, at a bare minimum, sign up for the Loop and Learn Newsletter, and read it when it shows up in your inbox.
+You should also sign up for the Loop and Learn Newsletter, and read it when it shows up in your inbox.

 • Don’t be afraid to switch between Closed Loop and Open Loop often as you get your settings sorted out.